thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/06-token-based-auth.desc.md

 app.use('/api', expressJwt({secret:'secret'}), api);
 ```

-In the preceding code, `expressJwt({secret:'secret'})` will return a 401 if the token is not precent, and if the content has been tampered with.
+In the preceding code, `expressJwt({secret:'secret'})` is a piece of middleware that will return a 401 if the token is not precent, and if the content has been tampered with.
+The secret needs to match the secret that was used in `jwt.sign`.
+Otherwise, you'll always get a 401.

+Since `expressJwt({secret:'secret'})` is just a piece of middleware, it can be used as to protect the routes that are defined after it.

 **Server App, Creating a Restricted Endpoint**